Bootstrapping using a paycheck is a real trend. Here’s one more case study!

 Sramana Mitra: How much money did you raise and who were these investors?
 Were they angels?

-Hamid Shojaee: We raised $300,000 in the form of a promissory note.
+Hamid Shojaee: We raised $300,000 in the form of a promissory note for half of the company.

 Sramana Mitra: Oh my goodness, terrible deal.